 Prior to enrollment of a student with a disability into one or more VSC courses, the IEP team at the sponsor school must consider whether or not an online instructional delivery method is appropriate for the student to receive a FAPE.
 The student’s IEP team should also determine whether or not the student’s accommodations can be provided through virtual learning (e.g., preferential seating close to the instructor is not applicable to online learning).
-Due to the unique design of virtual learning, extended time, as an accommodation, should be clearly described using exemplar VSC course pacing guides.
-Each sponsored student’s IEP must show documentation of these considerations for a student to be permitted to enroll in one or more VSC courses (and subsequently receive a FAPE).
+Due to the unique design of virtual learning, extended time, as an accommodation, should be clearly described.
+Each sponsored student’s IEP should show documentation of these considerations for a student to be permitted to enroll in one or more VSC courses (and subsequently receive a FAPE).

 Prior to enrollment, the student’s sponsor school district is responsible for any hardware or software, including assistive technology devices and services, necessary for the student to access the course.

-Prior to the first day of class, the student’s sponsor school district is responsible for notifying VSC staff that the student has a disability under the IDEA.
-Prior to the first day of class, the sponsor school district is required to submit an encrypted copy of the student’s current IEP to the VSC Student Services Office or specific components needed such as the student’s Present Levels of Academic and Functional Performance (Section 2); the student’s measurable annual goals (Section 4); the student’s accommodations (Sections 3 and 6); and any additional information documenting that virtual learning is an appropriate instructional delivery model.
+Prior to the first day of class, the student’s sponsor school district is responsible for uploading accommodations documents for all students receiving services under the IDEA.
+The uploaded documents must include specific components needed such as the student’s Present Levels of Academic and Functional Performance (Section 2); the student’s measurable annual goals (Section 4); the student’s accommodations (Sections 3 and 6); and any additional information documenting that virtual learning is an appropriate instructional delivery model.

 Ensuring the confidentiality of the student’s information pursuant to the IDEA and FERPA, VSC staff will only share the student’s IEP with the student’s teacher(s) and correspond with only permissible staff in the student’s sponsor school district (e.g., the special education case manager).
 Each IEP will be reviewed, and VSC staff and/or faculty may contact the student’s sponsor or case manager to discuss relevant information regarding the student (including the provision of accommodations).

-During enrollment, VSC instructors will be responsible for the following:
+During enrollment, VSC will be responsible for the following:

-- Identifying and providing those accommodations that are possible in virtual learning as specified on the student’s IEP.
-Examples of accommodations that may be provided by VSC include clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; masking/templates; notes, outlines, and instructions; and visual organizers.
-VSC instructors will maintain documentation (through logs, e-mails, or other media as selected by the VSC staff and faculty) relative to the provision of the accommodations the instructors are able to provide in the virtual learning setting.
+- Providing those accommodations that are possible in virtual learning as specified on the student’s IEP.
+Examples of accommodations that may be provided by VSC include clarifying/repeating directions; allowing the use of a dictionary/glossary; extended time (which must be outlined on the IEP relative to online learning and pacing guides); use of graphic organizers; notes, outlines, and instructions; and visual organizers.
 Please note that this is not an exhaustive list of potential accommodations that a student may need for access to an online course.
 Also, please note that these examples may not be possible in every VSC course.